saivamsikaruturi/vamsilabs-dev-notes-main/docs/Kafka/kafka.md

 2. To store stream of events durably and reliably for as long as you want.
 3. To process stream of events as they occur or retrospectively.

-* All these functionalities provided in a distributed, highly scalable, elastic, fault tolerant and secure manner.
+* All these functionalities provided in a distributed, highly scalable, elastic, fault-tolerant and secure manner.

 **How does Kafka work??**